 Katie Prior put this to the test with baby Ryker, aged three months.
 “I found the assembly instructions very difficult to understand, with just pictures and no description or written steps, but once I found a video online to follow, it was actually quite simple to put together,” she says.
 “The cot is a great size, with soft sides and breathable mesh walls, but it doesn’t come with a mattress – you have to buy that separately.”

-Katie found it easy to adjust this for each of its different purposes, but she found the highchair mode the most useful setting.
-“The movement between the different uses is smooth and easy, which really shows the product’s quality, and the lockable wheels make it really easy to wheel the highchair from room to room or up to a table, although there’s no tray included, so you also have to buy that separately.”
+Katie found it easy to adjust this for each of its different purposes.
+Overall, she found the highchair mode the most useful setting.
+“The movement between the different uses is smooth and easy, which really shows the product’s quality, and the lockable wheels make it really easy to wheel the highchair from room to room or up to a table.
+However, there’s no tray included, so you also have to buy that separately.”

-The Chicco Baby Hug does come with some extras.
-Accordingly, you get a musical arch with hanging toys.
+The Chicco Baby Hug comes with some extras including a musical arch with hanging toys.
 “The hanging toys are very basic but the melodies are great, with a selection of both upbeat and soothing tunes,” says Katie.
 “If only the Baby Hug could also rock or bounce the baby – that would be a useful feature.”

 We think this is an adaptable, good quality first bed for your baby.
 It feels sturdy and hard-wearing.
-But it’s a little cumbersome.
-For this reason, it’s not ideal for carrying up and down stairs.
-The fact that it can be used for various purposes until your baby is three years old adds real value, and we think it’s a brilliant choice for keeping at the grandparents’ house for occasional use.
+However, it is a little cumbersome.
+For this reason, it’s not ideal for carrying upstairs and downstairs.
+The fact that it can be used for various purposes until your baby is three years old adds real value for money and makes it a brilliant choice for keeping at the grandparents’ house for occasional use.

 A cosy, contemporary wool Moses basket